Weeton-with-Preese: Geography and administration

+Weeton is in the Fylde parliamentary constituency and the Staining and Weeton electoral ward.
 The area is mostly rural.
-Weeton is in the Fylde parliamentary constituency and the Staining and Weeton electoral ward.

-The parish covers an area of 2876 acre east of Blackpool, and has a population of 1,096, decreasing to 656 at the 2011 census.
+The parish covers an area of 2876 acre east of Blackpool, and in 2001 had a population of 1,096, decreasing to 656 at the 2011 census.
 Preese — which has recognition in the official name — has no separate measurement while Mythop (or less commonly Mythorp) has its area recorded as 677 acre.
-Mythop, not recognised in the parish name, is divided from Weeton by mossland and the track of the Preston to Blackpool railway.
+Mythop, not recognised in the parish name, is divided from Weeton by mossland and by the Preston to Blackpool railway line.

 In the east, Weeton occupies most of the southern half of the parish, with Mythop in the south western corner, the northern half containing Preese on the west and Swarbrick on the east.
 Watson argues that these sub-manors — each with its own hall — may be based on the ancient pre-Conquest quarterland divisions characteristic of the Irish Sea cultural basin of Celtic North Wales and the Isle of Man.
 Each of the four manors occupies an area of slightly higher ground, each divided from the others by depressions: Weeton is 112 ft above sea level, Swarbrick and Preese 100 ft and Mythop 50 ft.

 In an unpublished article, Watson (1994) "chases the shadows left on the ground" by suggesting that "the Manx Balla or Treen and the Welsh Tref offer a model for the Lancastrian township with its fourfold manorial division of approximately five thousand acres of land".
 Although the modern day Weeton with Preese is just over half this size, Watson argues that "the documentary facts support the still discernible evidence of the quarterland skeletal frame of the townships surviving from the days of the comital estates.
 The evidence is further bolstered by the existence of four principal houses in most of the lowland and non-vaccary townships in the Amounderness Hundred".

 A road from Kirkham goes west and then north to Weeton and through Swarbrick to Singleton.
 From Weeton a road goes west through Mythop to Marton and Blackpool, another east to Greenhalgh and another south to Great Plumpton.
-The main road from Preston to Fleetwood runs north-west through the parish and the branch line to Blackpool crosses the south-west corner (cutting beneath the Mythop Road, south-east of Westfield Cottages).
+The railway branch line to Blackpool crosses the south-west corner, cutting beneath the Mythop Road, south-east of Westfield Cottages.